raghav-nayak/chai_aur_django/notes/01_introduction.md

 - reassuringly secure
 - exceedingly scalable

+Django has several advantages over other web frameworks, here are some of the key ones:

+- **Batteries-Included:** Unlike some other frameworks that are more minimal, Django boasts a "batteries-included" philosophy.
+This means it comes with a wide range of built-in features out of the box, like user authentication, templating, and an admin panel.
+This saves developers time and effort as they don't need to find or implement these functionalities from scratch.

+- **Python:** Django is built on Python, a popular general-purpose programming language known for its readability and beginner-friendly syntax.
+This makes Django itself easier to learn and use, especially for developers who are already familiar with Python.

+- **Security:** Django prioritizes security and offers built-in features to guard against common web vulnerabilities like SQL injection and cross-site scripting (XSS) attacks.
+This helps developers build secure applications without needing to be experts in web security.

+- **Scalability:** Django applications can be scaled to handle large amounts of traffic or data.
+This is achieved through features like database abstraction and the ability to distribute the application across multiple servers.

+- **Large Community & Resources:** Django has a vast and active community of developers.
+This means there's a wealth of online resources, tutorials, and forums available for help and learning.
+Additionally, there's a larger pool of Django developers to hire from if needed.

+- **Versatility:** Django is suitable for building a wide range of web applications, from simple blogs to complex social networking sites and e-commerce platforms.
+Its flexibility allows it to adapt to various project needs.

+It's important to note that Django might not be the best choice for every project.
+For instance, if you're building a very small and simple website, a more lightweight framework might be a better option.
+However, for many web development projects, Django's advantages make it a compelling choice.

 #### to create virtual environment and install packages
 we are going to use uv(https://pypi.org/project/uv/).
 An extremely fast Python package installer and resolver, written in Rust.
 Designed as a drop-in replacement for common `pip` and `pip-tools` workflows.